kadykov/mcp-vikunja/memory-bank/activeContext.md

 - Project_id validation in Task resource
 - Direct response handling in resources
 - Unit test updates for unwrapped responses
+- Removed example and HTTP layer tests to streamline testing approach

 ### In Progress